65.6 million people around the world have fled their homes. Among them are more than 10 million children.

 Reading for all in Kakuma refugee camp

-185,859 people live in Kakuma refugee camp in Northern Kenya, 36,596 of whom are under the 18.
+185,859 people live in Kakuma refugee camp in Northern Kenya, 36,596 of whom are under the age of 18.
 They cannot leave the camp without special permission, so their opportunities to learn and experience the wider world are severely limited.
 Their schools are hugely overcrowded and poorly resourced.
 Over 100 learners often share a single teacher and a few tattered textbooks, and no primary schools have libraries.

 We are working with the two non-profit organisations which provide all of the education for the camp’s young people, The Lutheran World Federation and Windle Trust International, to ensure that pupils have access to the books they need to succeed in education.

 Together with our partners, we will create 42 Classroom Book Boxes filled with brand new, carefully selected books in seven early childhood development centres and primary schools.
 These books will be readily available during lessons, enriching learning and getting young children excited about reading.
 We will also replenish the libraries of five secondary schools across the camp.
 An estimated 25,000 children and young people will have access to these books.